phoenixperry/intro_to_game_dev_unity/readme.md

 #####Week 10:
 Final presentations due in class.

-You are expected to pitch your game in it's full glory for the room.
-Your talk should be 10 minutes long and include the following:
+You are expected to pitch your game in its full glory for the room.
+Your talk should be 10 minutes long and include the following in a pdf document:
 * Project name and logo
 * List of all contributors and their contribution
 * The game synopsis